Precision modeling of JWST's first cluster lens SMACSJ0723.3-7327: Introduction

-By refining the mass model of the lensing cluster through the identification of strong-lensing features, it is possible to quantify the magnifying power of the cluster for background sources at a given redshift, thereby calibrating galaxy clusters as cosmic telescopes for studies of the high-redshift Universe (e.g. \citealt{Mahler2019,Fox2022}).
-The correct identification of multiply imaged background sources is crucial in this context, because these are the principal features that permit precisely probing the mass distribution in the cluster core.
-The high angular resolution of the \textit{Hubble Space Telescope} (\HST) has proven crucial for such work to determine the source morphology and to properly match lensed images as originating from the same source.
+By refining the mass model of a lensing cluster through the identification of strong-lensing features, it is possible to quantify the magnifying power of the cluster for background sources at a given redshift, thereby calibrating galaxy clusters as cosmic telescopes for studies of the high-redshift Universe (e.g. \citealt{Mahler2019,Fox2022}).
+The correct identification of multiply imaged background sources is crucial in this context, because these are the principal constraining features that permit us to precisely map the mass distribution in the cluster core.
+The high angular resolution of the \textit{Hubble Space Telescope} (\HST) has proven invaluable for such work, as determination of the source morphology is instrumental to the task of properly matching multiple lensed images of the same source.

-The most ambitious example of this quest to date was the \textit{Hubble} Frontiers Field initiative \citep[HFF,][]{Lotz2017} which comprised very deep \textit{HST} observations ($\sim$180 orbits per target) in seven optical and near-infrared passbands.
+The most ambitious example of this quest to date was the \textit{Hubble} Frontiers Field Initiative \citep[HFF,][]{Lotz2017} which provided very deep \textit{HST} observations ($\sim$180 orbits per target) in seven optical and near-infrared pass-bands.
 The HFF observed six massive clusters ($M\approx10^{15}$ \msun) at $z=0.3-0.6$, selected for their lensing power, and, specifically, their capability to strongly magnify very distant ($z>6$) galaxies.
-The resulting deep images revealed a remarkable collection of hundreds of multiple images and were showcased in numerous publications \citep[e.g.,][]{Jauzac2014,Jauzac2016,Mahler2018}.
+The resulting deep images revealed a remarkable collection of hundreds of multiple images that provided unprecedented insights into the detailed mass distribution of clusters and given their visual power were showcased in numerous publications \citep[e.g.,][]{Jauzac2014,Grillo2015,Sharon2015a,Jauzac2016,Diego2016a,Diego2016b,Caminha2017,Mahler2018,Vanzella2021}

-Providing an order-of-magnitude improvement in sensitivity, the \emph{James Webb Space Telescope} (\jwst) represents another dramatic step forward in our efforts to probe the distant Universe to ever larger depth with gravitational lensing.
-The enormous promise of \jwst\ is exemplified in the release of \jwst's first deep cluster observation, \SMACSlong\ (hereafter \SMACS), results from which are discussed and presented in this paper.
+Providing an order-of-magnitude improvement in sensitivity, the \emph{James Webb Space Telescope} (\jwst) represents another dramatic leap forward in our efforts to probe the distant Universe to ever larger depth exploiting gravitational lensing.
+The enormous promise of \jwst\ is exemplified in the release of \jwst's first deep cluster observation, of \SMACSlong\ (hereafter \SMACS), results from which are discussed and presented in this paper.